 Loyalty begins before purchase and ownership of an experience.
 Broaden outside of your typical space to give potential experience-seekers multiple opportunities to experience and advocate for your brand.

-Millennials have been accused being “The Me Generation”, but Gens Y, Z & Alpha are growing up inside the new social network.
-While kids under 10 may not be actively using these networks, their siblings and older school-age role models are, and they are receiving these messages on shows they enjoy.
+The F Generations are growing up within the new social network.
+While kids under 10 may not be actively using these networks, their siblings and older school-age role models are, and they receive these messages on shows they enjoy.
 As a result they feel more connected than any generation before them, don’t carry the same social biases, and aren’t challenged by borders on a map.

 Find ways for your brand (especially your brand’s website) to focus the creative energy of customers in ways that can be shared online, not just on your website, but on your customer's personal platforms.

-Connect through shared values.
+Connect through shared values

-Product narratives that make sense of the world convey meaning to others.
+- Product narratives that make sense of the world convey meaning to others.

-Across demographics, shared values give us something emotional to identify with, a feeling to attach to a logo or a name.
+- Across demographics, shared values give us something emotional to identify with, a feeling to attach to a logo or a name.

-Take your brand into the territory of “beloved” by expressing the attributes that set it apart.
+- Take your brand into the territory of “beloved” by expressing the attributes that set it apart.

-Tell stories that relate what your brand stands for to how customers live.
+- Tell stories that relate what your brand stands for to how customers live.